People use the excuse that they don’t have enough money to get started in real estate all the time.

 The single-most important component that will produce the 80/20 principle in your investing pursuits is knowledge.

-If you know exactly how to get into deals with little-to-mo-money down, or how to find free deal flow, then you’ll be able to function on little resources and accomplish your goal in minimal steps.
+If you know exactly how to get into deals with little-to-no-money down or how to find free deal flow, then you’ll be able to function on few resources and accomplish your goal in minimal steps.

 Now, when it comes to real estate education, there is the guru course method (you’ll eat through your $1,000 quick on that route) and then there is what I like to call the BiggerPockets method.